p0dyakov/flutter_interview/README_EN.md

 ---
 <!-- TOC --><a name="tween-animations"></a>
 ### Tween animations
-- `Implicit Animations` is a set of `Implicitly Animated Widgets` that animate themselves when they are rebuilt with new arguments. (`AnimatedAlign`, `AnimatedContainer', `AnimatedPadding`, etc.)
+- `Implicit Animations` is a set of `Implicitly Animated Widgets` that animate themselves when they are rebuilt with new arguments. (`AnimatedAlign`, `AnimatedContainer`, `AnimatedPadding`, etc.)
-- `Explicit Animations' is a set of animation effects controls.
-They provide much more control over animation than `Implicit Animations'.
+- `Explicit Animations` is a set of animation effects controls.
+They provide much more control over animation than `Implicit Animations`.
 To use it, you need to mix `SingleTickerProviderStateMixin` / `TickerProviderStateMixin` to the state of your widget, create an `AnimationController` and `Animation` depending on it, pass the animation to the `Transition Widget` (`AlignTransition`, `DecoratedBoxTransition`, `SizeTransition`, etc.)
 `SingleTickerProviderStateMixin` / `TickerProviderStateMixin` creates ` Ticker`
 `Ticker` calls a callback for each animation frame
 `AnimationController` calculates all animation frames - controls animation (forward, reverse, repeat, stop, reset, etc.)